 The Reproductive Medicine and Surgery Center of Virginia offers all treatments for infertility from simple and cheap oral medications such as letrozole and Clomid, to more complicated and expensive injectable medications such as Gonal-F, Follistim, or Menopur combined with IUI, to IVF and all of the potential associated micromanipulation procedures such as intracytoplasmic sperm injection (ICSI), preimplantation genetic testing (PGT), and other procedures such as egg banking for future fertility.
 We also are specialists in laparoscopic and hysteroscopic, minimally invasive surgery to assist conception.

 Some conditions causing infertility often have a surgical solution.
 For example, if the fallopian tubes are blocked, as shown in the HSG (a hysterosalpingogram is a pelvic x-ray), laparoscopic surgery is the treatment of choice.
 Surgery on the reproductive organs is extremely delicate and in most cases should only be attempted by a trained fertility surgeon.
 During their training, our fertility specialists conducted hundreds of supervised surgeries to hone their surgical skills.
 Our fertility specialists teach other physicians laparoscopic surgery techniques at the University of Virginia Obstetrics and Gynecology Residency Program.
-Please see our tubal reversal website for the specific surgery for women who have had their “tubes tied.”
-Women come from all over the United States for this particularly specialized microscopic surgery performed at RMSCVA.

 Our services are listed below: